-Faculty physicians and clinical anesthetists caring for patients at American Family Children's Hospital.
+Eva Lu-Boettcher, MD and resident caring for a patient at American Family Children's Hospital.

 Dr. Ben Walker focuses on pediatric acute pain and regional anesthesia, including advanced epidural and perineural catheter placements.
 He has performed extensive research on the safety and efficacy of performing regional anesthesia techniques in children and has taught these techniques at a national level.
 At American Family Children's Hospital the pediatric acute pain team focuses on designing multimodal pain management plans that minimize opioid exposure to children.